storyfeet/dahufi_site/content/index.md

              

-Because all of it's words are build from a small set of **roots**, they can be easily broken apart to understand, or reconstructed without having to remember too much.
+Because all of it's words are built from a small set of **roots**, they can be easily broken apart to understand, or reconstructed without having to remember too much.

          ****,             

 It was designed By **Matthew Stoodley**, and he manages this Website.

-    ** **.    .
+    ** **.    .
+{{/md}}